dorcoh/ClassifierOxford102/README.md

 We succeeded in getting the same results for VGG_S, and also improved our trial by 1% to 95.8% by adding one more normalization layer.

 In this work, we learned the power of using transfer learning (here specifically on ImageNet), which can easily benefit the performance of training networks.
-We did try to train the networks without the pre-trained weights but got poor results.
+We did try to train the networks without the pre-trained weights but got poor results, the main reason for this is the small data size (total 8159 photos including test set).

 ## Results summary: